leon4rd/test/README.md

-## What's the difference between a hippo and a zippo?
-One is really heavy, the other is a little lighter.
+## Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.